Georgia Travel Guide: Savannah, Atlanta, Mountains, Coast, and Planning Tips

 FamiliesYesAtlanta attractions, Georgia Aquarium, Stone Mountain, Savannah, beaches, mountain towns, state parks, and road trips make Georgia strong for families.

-CouplesYesSavannah, Blue Ridge, Helen, Jekyll Island, St. Simons Island, wineries, boutique hotels, and coastal inns can create excellent couples getaways.
+CouplesYesSavannah, Blue Ridge, Helen, Jekyll Island, St. Simons Island, wineries, boutique hotels, coastal inns, and mountain cabins can create excellent couples getaways.

-Beach TravelersYesTybee Island, Jekyll Island, St. Simons Island, Cumberland Island, Sea Island, and Georgia’s barrier islands offer a quieter coastal feel than many bigger beach destinations.
+Beach TravelersYes, with the right expectationsTybee Island, Jekyll Island, St. Simons Island, Cumberland Island, Sea Island, and Georgia’s barrier islands offer a quieter coastal feel than many bigger beach destinations.

 History and Food TravelersYesSavannah, Atlanta, coastal towns, historic districts, Southern food, seafood, barbecue, soul food, and local markets give Georgia strong cultural value.